 If you already have a Login.gov account with your government email address, you won’t have to do anything else.
-Just use that account information to register or to access accounts on U.S. Digital Registry.
+Just use that account information to access accounts on U.S. Digital Registry.

 If you don’t already have a Login.gov account with your government email address, follow the instructions to create an account.

 Notice: As of April 19, 2018, all entries that have not been updated by agencies since January 1, 2017 have been archived.
 Archived accounts will not appear in the public facing list and API of official, active accounts.
 This was done to help ensure that users can trust that accounts listed in the U.S. Digital Registry are official and active.